day8/lein-git-inject/README.md

   :shadow-cljs {:builds {:app {:target :browser
                                :release {:compiler-options {:closure-defines {some.namespace.version  :lein-git-inject/version}}}}}}

-  ;; Note: by default, lien will change version in project.clj when doing a `lien release`.
+  ;; Note: by default, lein will change version in project.clj when you do a `lein release`.
-  ;; To avoid this (because the version will now come from the git tag), explicitly include ;; these steps to avoid using the default release process provided by lein.
+  ;; To avoid this (because you now want the version to come from the git tag), explicitly include ;; the following steps to avoid using the default release process provided by lein.
   :release-tasks [["vcs" "assert-committed"]
                   ["deploy"]])
 ```

-## Substitutaions
+## The Four Substitution Keys

-This middleware performs search and replace on four `substitution keys` within `defproject` edn.
+This middleware performs search and replace on four `substitution keys` within `defproject`
+edn.
+It will serarch for these values as keywords or strings.

 |   substituion key                    |    example replacement |
 |--------------------------------------|-----------------------------|